SvenMichaelKlose/tunix/src/bin/lisp/doc/compiler.md

 Translate the IR to code.

-1. **Wrapping tags**: Wrap tags (numbers) in %TAG expressions for code generation.
+1. **Wrapping tags**: Wrap tags (numbers) in %TAGs for code generation.
 1. **Place expansion**: Variables are mapped to the lexical scope.
 2. **Place assignment**: Stack frames and environment vectors are laid out.
-3. **Code generation**: Macros generating bytecode expressions
+3. **Code generation**: Macros generating bytecode

-# Compiler macros
+# The frontend passes

+## Making IR: Compiler macro expansion

+Turns special forms into ensembles of simpler IR code, using a separate, machine-independent set of _compiler macros_.

+### Control flow: BLOCK, GO, RETURN, ?, AND, OR

-Expands special forms BLOCK, GO, RETURN, ?, AND, and OR, to simpler IR statements and turn QUASIQUOTE expressions, like "$expr", into CONSing ones.
+The special forms BLOCK, GO, RETURN, ?, AND, and OR are converted to simpler ensembles of IR statements, also introducing %0 as a placeholder for the latest return value.
+Tags are wrapped up into %TAGs to tell them apart from literals.

-## Control flow
+#### IR statements for flow control
 | Metacode     | Description                           |
 |--------------|---------------------------------------|
 | (%go s)      | Unconditional jump.                   |
 | (%go-nil s)  | Jump if last result is NIL.           |
 | (%go-nnil s) | Jump if last result is not NIL.       |
 | (%tag s)     | Jump destination.                     |

-**IR statements for flow control**
+The new IR statements have no return values, nor do they modify %0, so there is always a return value, even if a body ends on a %TAG.

 ~~~lisp
 ; Before: